-There are many variations of vape pen available to purchase.
+There are many variations of vapes available to purchase.
 Some offer alternate battery capacities, power capabilities and other features, but they all offer the same functionality of a smaller, slimmer device that’s easy to carry around and enjoy.

-You’ll find that some vape pens are button activated, while others are activated as you inhale on the device, otherwise known as ‘draw-activated’.
-While some vape pens, most notably the pens aimed at beginners, are simple in design, you can also purchase a vape pen that features an adjustable power output, allowing users to tailor their vaping experience to just how they like it.
+You’ll find that some vapes are button activated, while others are activated as you inhale on the device, otherwise known as ‘draw-activated’.
+While some vapes, most notably the pens aimed at beginners or those looking for something more portable, are simple in design, you can also purchase a vapes that features an adjustable power output, allowing users to tailor their vaping experience to just how they like it.
 This is especially useful if you enjoy a more intense flavour hit.

 Once you’ve gained some experience vaping and reached an intermediate level, you’re most likely going to want to upgrade from your standard starter kits and vape pens to something a little more substantial.

-Sub Ohm devices sidestep the TPD’s 2ml capacity legislation by offering extendable tanks, favoured among vapers of an experienced level.
-They also offer adjustable airflows, perfect for those who prefer a heavy hit and intense flavour.
+Sub Ohm devices allow a bit of flexibility on the TPD’s 2ml capacity legislation by offering extendable tanks, favoured among vapers of an experienced level.
+They also offer adjustable airflows, perfect for those who prefer a heavy hit, intense flavour or want more adjustibility

 E-liquid forms the cornerstone of your vaping experience.
 After all, without e-liquids, there’d be nothing there to vape!
 Many people tend to purchase their favourite e-liquid flavours without giving them a second thought, but what exactly is in your e-liquid?